Omentir

 Save the search logic in plain English next to the query.
 A future teammate should be able to read it and understand why the search exists: "find sales leaders likely responsible for outbound conversion at scaling SaaS teams, while excluding consultants, agencies, and career coaches."
 That sentence prevents your list from drifting when someone edits the filters later.

-Negative filters are your most powerful tool for cleaning search results.
+Negative filters are the most useful tool for cleaning search results.
 Sales Navigator lets you exclude specific industries, company headquarters, and past company names.

 Exclude companies that are too large (e.g., more than 5,000 employees) or too small (e.g., solo operators), unless they specifically match your product profile.
 This keeps your list quality high and ensures your copy remains relevant.